dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 1. Install the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) (if you haven't already).
 Then, navigate to your dbt project directory.
 2. Run a dbt command, such as `dbt parse`, `dbt run`, `dbt compile`, or `dbt build`.
 If you don't, you'll receive an error message that begins with: "ensure that you've ran an artifacts....".
 3. MetricFlow builds a semantic graph and generates a `semantic_manifest.json` file in dbt Cloud, which is stored in the `/target` directory.
-If using the Jaffle shop example, run `dbt seed && dbt run` to ensure the required data is in your data platform before proceeding.
+If using the Jaffle Shop example, run `dbt seed && dbt run` to ensure the required data is in your data platform before proceeding.

 :::info Run dbt parse when you make changes to metrics Anytime you make changes to metrics, you need to run `dbt parse` at the minimum.
 This ensures the `semantic_manifest.json` file is updated and you can have your changes reflected when querying metrics.